mikeizbicki/cmc-csci040/topic_05_Python_FileManipulation/README.md

 ### Part II (optional/extra credit)

+The purpose of this extra credit assignment is to get you more familiar with using python libraries to automate boring tasks.

 <img src=interesting-man.jpg height=250px>&nbsp;&nbsp;<img src=jobs.jpg height=250px>

-You may earn 1 point of extra credit (and so get a 4/3 on the lab) if you translate the phrase "python is awesome" into at least 100 languages and upload these translations to sakai.
+You may earn 1 point of extra credit (and so get a 4/3 on the lab) if you use google translate to convert the phrase "python is awesome" into at least 100 other languages and upload these translations to sakai.
 Fortunately, there is a python interface to google translate, so you don't have to do this manually...
 I feel gross just thinking about doing this manually...